-Full disclosure: this blog post contain affiliate links and promotes products in my shop.
+Full disclosure: this blog post contains affiliate links and links to products in my shop.

 Ah, 2018.
 It feels so good to greet a new year.
 I'm sure I'm not alone when I say that I am very happy to leave 2017 behind.
 It was rough.
 Also, 2017 can kick rocks.

 Desperate for a fresh start, I began working on my 2018 planner in early December, finished it in record time, and couldn't wait to "move in".
 In fact, I couldn't help myself and carried it around for the last week and a half of December.
 This is the happiest I've ever been with a planner.
 2018 already feels so much better.
 I'm not sure how or why.
 It just does.

 This time last year, I wrote a post about my 2017 planner.
 A lot has changed, but much of how I think about planning has stayed the same.
 Last year, I focused more on the "why" and "how" of my planning process.
 This time, I'd like to share the main components: the "what", if you will.